 - There will be an initial interview for us to see whether working with me is right for you.

 - Place: I am available to see people in Middleton-in-Teesdale, Co Durham DL12.
 I am also happy to work on Zoom, FaceTime, WhatsApp, or by phone, and to alternate meetings face-to-face and online.
-I am occasionally available in West London.
+I am occasionally available in London.

 - Times: sessions with me last about 1 hour and take place every 1 to 3 months, depending on what suits you.